Self-paced

 On GitHub, the HTML representation is unable to render, please try loading this page with nbviewer.org.

 Once the model has been trained correctly, we can visualize the tree with the same library.
-This visualization composes all the steps that the model has followed until the construction of the tree.
-Moreover, it is done in levels and from left to right:
+This visualization represents all the steps that the model has followed until the construction of the tree.
+Moreover, it is done in levels, from left to right:

 In [4]: